 /.photostructure/settings.toml.
 Note that the

-.photostructure directory will be hidden.
-If you don’t see this directory:
+.photostructure directory in your library will be hidden.
+If you don’t see

 On Windows, click File > “Change folder and search options”.
 Select the View tab.
 In Advanced Settings > Hidden files and folders, select “Show hidden files, folders, and drives”.
 Click OK.

 On Ubuntu, click the hamburger menu in the titlebar and select “Show Hidden Files”.